Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Zero Trust: Principles to Stop Trusting the Network

-Zero Trust has become one of the most vendor-sold terms in security in recent years.
+Zero Trust has become one of the most vendor-sold terms in security.
 Every product presents itself as “the definitive Zero Trust solution”.
-Reality is that Zero Trust isn’t a product, it’s an architecture implemented with many pieces.
-We cover the real principles behind the name, the difference from perimeter security, and typical mistakes in adoption.
+Reality is that Zero Trust isn’t a product — it’s an architecture implemented with many pieces.
+This article covers the real principles behind the name, the difference from classic perimeter security, and typical mistakes in adoption.

 The Paradigm Shift